EDSU 810: Philosophical/Theoretical Foundations of Sustainability Leadership in Education

 Draft and complete the dissertation with peer and committee critique.

-(Master’s programs may take electives at the 700 level)
+(Master's students may take electives at the 700 level)

 Human systems have rituals, celebrations, history and indigenous knowledge that sustain their worldview and cultural interactions.
 In this course, students will apply their knowledge of EfS to explore cultural perspectives, social equity, ecological justice, biological and cultural diversities in an effort to develop an understanding of the values and commitment for the good of the whole.